When sampling works in data-driven control: Informativity for stabilization in continuous time: Data informativity in continuous time

 The proof of this result is similar to that of Theorem~\ref{thm:cont stab} and we omit it for brevity.
 Note that Theorem~\ref{thm:disc stab} complements the result in Theorem~\ref{thm:cont stab}, which characterizes informativity of continuous-time data for stabilization of continuous-time systems.
 Together with~\cite[Thm.
 5.1]{HJVW-MKC-JE-HLT:22}, which characterizes informativity of discrete measurements for stabilization of discrete systems, these paint a complete picture.

 Given these characterizations, a natural question is to figure out the relationship between continuous-time data $(x,u)$ being informative, as in Theorem~\ref{thm:cont stab}, and sampled versions of it being informative, as in Theorem~\ref{thm:disc stab}.
-As it turns out, without additional assumptions, there is no implication between the two notions: data $(x,u)$ can meet the conditions~\eqref{eq:LMI stab} but not those in~\eqref{eq:LMI disc}, and vice versa.
+As it turns out, without additional assumptions, there is no implication between the two notions: data $(x,u)$ can meet the condition~\eqref{eq:LMI stab} but not those in~\eqref{eq:LMI disc}, and vice versa.
 The reason for this can be tracked back to comparing the terms

 The issue at hand stems from the fact that, if the signal $w$ (or equivalently the measurement signals $\dot{x}$, $x$, or $u$) is changed on a measure zero set, the integral on the left remains the same, whereas the individual samples on the right might change.
-The following example illustrates some of the difficulties in comparing the quantities in \eqref{eq:comparison}.

-\begin{example}[Comparing noise models] Consider the continuous-time linear system with noise given by $ \dot{{x}}(t) = {w}(t)$.
-We consider measurements of this system over the time interval $[0,2]$.
-Define $ \calS_0 = (1,2)$, $\calS_1 = (1,2]$, $\calS_2 = [1,2]$, with corresponding noise signals, for each $\alpha\in\{0,1,2\}$.
-Note that, for each $\alpha$, we have $ \int_{0}^3 w_\alpha(t)w_\alpha(t)^\top dt = 1$.
+\begin{example}[Comparing noise models] The comparison of the quantities in~\eqref{eq:comparison} is challenging, as we illustrate here.
+For the system with noise, $ \dot{{x}}(t) = {w}(t)$, consider measurements over the time interval $[0,2]$.
+Let $ \calS_0 = (1,2)$, $\calS_1 = (1,2]$, $\calS_2 = [1,2]$, with corresponding noise signals, for $\alpha\in\{0,1,2\}$.
+Note that, for each $\alpha$, $ \int_{0}^3 w_\alpha(t)w_\alpha(t)^\top dt = 1$.
 Given initial condition $x(0)=1$, each of these noise signals leads to the same state trajectory~$x(t)$.
-Now suppose we sample the system at $t=0$, $t=1$ and $t=2$.
-Defining matrices $W_\alpha$ as in~\eqref{eq:matrices} corresponding to the noise signals $w_\alpha$, respectively, we obtain More generally, this shows that without making further assumptions on the signal $w$, we can not necessarily conclude that certain bounds hold for the sampled data. \oprocend \end{example}
+Suppose we sample the system at $t=0$, $t=1$ and $t=2$.
+Defining matrices $W_\alpha$ as in~\eqref{eq:matrices} corresponding to the noise signals $w_\alpha$, resp., we obtain More generally, this shows that without making further assumptions on the signal $w$, we cannot necessarily conclude that certain bounds hold for the sampled data. \oprocend \end{example}